somesocks/sequences/README.md

    .pipe(ToArray)
    .read();
 ```
-`ToArray` converts a sequence into an array
+`ToArray` converts a sequence into an array.

+NOTE: `ToArray` will always return exactly once.
+If the source sequence is empty,
+`ToArray` will return an empty array.

 **Kind**: static property of [<code>sequences</code>](#sequences)
 **Params**